 Investigators should request the level of review they feel is appropriate for their project.
 The IRB Chair, in consultation with committee members if necessary, will determine the correct level of review.
-Note that for research involving children or vulnerable populations the IRB requires sufficient information on risk/benefit to make a decision and these studies may not qualify for exempt or expedited review.

 Not Human Subjects Research

 Investigators may request that the IRB determine whether a project meets the regulatory definition of human subjects and/or research.
 See related link for more information.

 Read this page for information about what types of research qualify for an exempt review.
 Research involving children, prisoners, or pregnant women does not qualify for exempt review.

 Read this page for information about what types of research qualify for an expedited review.
 Note that for research involving children or vulnerable populations the IRB requires sufficient information on risk/benefit to make a decision and these studies may not qualify for expedited review.